boazbk/tcs/OLD_lec_03_computation.md

 $XOR_4 \in SIZE(12)$

 We can prove [xorfourthm](){.ref} by explicitly writing down a 12 line program.
-But writing NAND programs by hand can get real old real fast.
+But writing NAND-CIRC programs by hand can get real old real fast.
 So, we will prove more general results about _composing_ functions:

 > # {.theorem title="Sequential composition of functions" #seqcompositionthm}